How is child support determined? 5 minutes on child support.

 Lawyers also tend to get involved at the other end of the spectrum where parents can agree on the amount of financial support for the kids, including those extra costs and want to create legal certainty by entering into a Binding or Limited Child Support Agreement.
 When completed correctly Child Support Agreements can remove the uncertainty that can result from the changes of the Department’s Assessment and give everyone much greater flexibility about how child support is going to be paid, including those extra expenses.

-Be confident that if you are feeling unsure about the financial support of the kids then one of our family and divorce lawyers in Brisbane, Toowoomba, Ipswich and North Lakes will be able to assist, whether as a standalone issue or part of your family law property or parenting matter.
+Be confident that if you are feeling unsure about the financial support of the kids then one of our family lawyers in Toowoomba, Brisbane, Ipswich and North Lakes will be able to assist, whether as a standalone issue or part of your family law property or parenting matter.
 Contact our office now to find out how we can assist you.